How to tarp my house, you can follow these steps:

 - Cut the tarp to size: Cut the tarp to size, making sure to leave enough extra material to wrap around the edges.

-- Secure the tarp: Secure the tarp to the surface using heavy-duty tarps or ropes, making sure to attach it tightly to prevent wind from lifting it.
+- Secure the tarp my house: Secure the tarp to the surface using heavy-duty tarps or ropes, making sure to attach it tightly to prevent wind from lifting it.

 - Reinforce the corners: Reinforce the corners of the tarp to make sure they don’t tear or come loose over time.